MDSLab/s4t-iotronic-standalone/docs/installation_ubuntu_16.04.md

 ```

 * ##### Configure IoTronic-standalone
 First of all, you need to import the Iotronic database schema.
 During the installation of the MySQL package you should have been asked for a database root password.
-Please, substiture <DB_PASSWORD> with the one you chose.
-Also, please note that name of the database is set to "s4t-iotronic".
+Please note that name of the database is set to "s4t-iotronic".
 If you want to change it, please consider that later on you will need to correctly change it in other configuration files.
 ```
-mysql -u root -p<DB_PASSWORD> < /opt/stack4things/iotronic-standalone/utils/s4t-db.sql
+mysql -u root -p < /var/lib/iotronic/iotronic-standalone/utils/s4t-db.sql
 ```

 Then, copy the example of IoTronic configuration file coming with the package in the correct path.